Getting ready for retirement

 These benefits will be subject to a seven year reduction as Mrs Jones is taking them at 60 instead of age 67 (her NPA).
 Due to her date of birth, she will not have any 85 Year protection for this period of membership.

 Yes, there’s a lot to take in.
 But don’t worry, our online pensions calculator works out any 85 Year rule protection automatically.
-Log in to My Pension Online to see if you qualify.
+Log in to your online account to see if you qualify.

 How much will I get?